BugSplat-Git/ngx-animated-counter/projects/ngx-animated-counter/README.md

 ## Usage

-Add the NgxAnimatedCounterModule to your module's imports:
+Add the NgxAnimatedCounterModule to your module's imports array:

 ```ts
 import { NgxAnimatedCounterModule } from '@bugsplat/ngx-animated-counter'